aaruanbu/aaruanbu/README.md

 - 👋 Hi, I’m @aaruanbu
-- 🌱 I’m  Software Engineer
+- 🌱 I’m a Junior Software Engineer

 <!---
 aaruanbu/aaruanbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.